SKH-TMS/UpdateSelectedUser-using-AdminProfile/v2/README.md

 ## Solution in v2

 So to distinguish between user and admin i have defined the "GetUserType" function in "utils/token.ts".
-This function will help us distinguish between the user and admin token. note that this function is defined the Function in the "utils/token.ts" file and used it in the "src/app/api/auth/token/route.ts".
+This function will help us distinguish between the user and admin token. note that this function is defined the "utils/token.ts" file and used it in the "src/app/api/auth/token/route.ts".